This Chicken Pesto pasta is made in one pot and ready in 30 minutes! It’s an easy dinner idea that is full of flavor!

-This Chicken Pesto Pasta is an easy one pot pasta for us to whip up when we’re short on time, and it’s just as great cold as a pasta salad for lunches the next day.
+This chicken pasta is an easy one pot meal for us to whip up when we’re short on time, and it’s just as great cold as a pasta salad for lunches the next day.

 How to make Chicken Pesto Pasta: